dclaysmith/generator/README.md

 Generator
 =========

-WARNING: This is super pre-alpha.
-Disregard everything.

-Generator is a code generation tool.
-You write templates in PHP but the output can be in any language.
+Generator is a code generation tool written in PHP.
+You write templates in PHP but the output can be in any language you desire.
 It is at its most powerful when given a database schema to read.
 You can create ORM layers, administration interfaces, or full CRUD applications.

+Generator currently supports MySql but in time should support a number of different relational database datasources.

 Installation
 ------------